 Dermal Micro-needling is a procedure where controlled micro-needles gently but accurately enter the dermal layer of the skin to break down old scars and stimulate the skin to rapidly grown new collagen, elastin and fresh skin cells.
 When combined with stem cells (concentrated growth factors), the result over the course of a few treatments can be seen as:

 - Softening of fine lines

 - Greater elasticity of the skin

 - More consistent skin texture across the different areas of the face

-Collagen Induction Therapy or Dermal Micro-needling is performed using sterile, single-use micro-needles and with the use of local anaesthetic.
+Collagen Induction Therapy or Dermal Micro-needling with concentrated growth factors is performed by drawing a blood sample from the patient, separating the sample in a centrifuge and extracting the stem cells from the patient’s own sample.
+This golden-coloured liquid is introduced into the dermis of the skin using sterile, single-use micro-needles and with the use of local anaesthetic.
 The procedure is generally painless.
 Patients can expect to appear red in the skin (appearing as if sunburnt) for approximately 3 days after treatment, with the old skin peeling away in the first week or two.
 Depending on the skin type and area of concern, best results can be achieved after 4-6 treatments approximately 4-6 weeks apart.

 Dermal Fillers & Wrinkle-relaxer Injections

 In areas of the face where there are deficiencies in the volume, dermal filler injections are effective in achieving better definition of facial features.
 The aim of facial injections with dermal fillers is not to turn back time or look younger –rather, the aim is to appear ‘less tired’ and ‘more refreshed’.